 If using for fair isle: in single bed FI knitting normally the contrast color, corresponding to punchcard holes (black squares on mylar, or pixels, depending on machine and programming) is placed in the B feeder, and background yarn in A. When using the color changer the manuals will state that the main color is normally in B while the contrast color is in A, where it can be changed automatically.
 However, that depends on which part of the design is to include the color striping.
 If it is to occur in the motif, the card needs to be modified by being punched in reverse.
 If the striping is to occur in the background, standard card and position may be used.
 If one wishes to alternate, both ground and motif may need to be punched separately.

-The double bed color changer is used often for DBJ with color separated cards though other fabric options are possible.
+The double bed color changer is used often for DBJ with color-separated cards though other fabric options are possible.
 It may also be used for single bed work, but the ribber must remain raised and the ribber connecting plate is used.
 This means that single bed fair isle is not possible, because there is only one feeder in the ribber connecting plate.
 Using it is a viable option for knitting striped patterns on the bulky machines.
-There are no brushes to help anchor knitting in place like the ones in the single bed sinker plate however, so even though the fabrics may be worked only on the top bed, careful weighting is required ie in color tuck/slip mosaics etc, knit with color changes every 2 rows.
-I have read that Toyota did not have a color changer due to their built in simulknit facility, automatic DBJ, but only 2 colors knit in any one row.
+There are no brushes to help anchor knitting in place like the ones in the single bed sinker plate, however, so even though the fabrics may be worked only on the top bed, a careful weighting is required ie in color tuck/slip mosaics, etc, knit with color changes every 2 rows.
+I have read that Toyota did not have a color changer due to its built-in simulknit facility, automatic DBJ, but only 2 colors knit in any one row.